On the optimization of the Robin eigenvalues in some classes of polygons: Introduction

-When dealing with the negative boundary parameter case, in some situations it turns out that the perimeter constraint is rather natural, see for instance \cite{bfnt19,cito2021quantitative}, where the optimality and the stability of the ball for the first eigenvalue in the convex case is addressed.
+When dealing with the negative boundary parameter case, in some situations it turns out that the perimeter constraint is rather natural, see for instance \cite{bfnt19,cito2021quantitative}, where the optimality and the stability of the ball for the first eigenvalue in the convex case is addressed, \cite{AntFreKre} where the maximality of the ball is proved among all bounded planar sets of class $C^2$ with fixed perimeter for all the values of the (negative) boundary parameter, or also \cite{Vikulova} for some extensions in dimension $d=3$.
 Even in our framework, the (generalized) perimeter constraint is very helpful to obtain some additional properties of the optimal shapes, see Proposition \ref{Prop:furtherproperties}.